 - 1. Click Start then Run and type mstsc and press Enter. - 2.
-Type the WAN IP address of the remote router and click Connect.
+Type the IP address of the client and click Connect.

-Figure 6: RDP Connection screen

-3. The remote desktop opens and prompts you to login.
+- Figure 5 RDP Connection screen - 3.
+The remote desktop opens and prompts you to login.
 If it does not, verify your settings and try again.